amagioss/video-engineering/video_engg_101/docs/basics/introduction_to_multimedia.md

 Representation in python: Numpy array of shape (n, 2) where n is the number of samples.
 Each number in the array is a float32 with values between -1 and 1.

-### Assignments

-1. Write a python code to read video frames and implement (255-v) and visualize first 5 seconds of video.

-2. Write a small python code to generate a sine wave of 440 Hz and play it.

 ## Raw Bitrate